 Eight thousand physicians, engineers, jurists, academic faculty from Hebrew University and the Technion, pharmacists, clinical psychologists, archaeologists, geologists, microbiologists, economists, and statisticians employed in State and public institutions, joined in a comprehensive strike on Tuesday, 7 February (“8,000 White-Collar Workers” 1956).
-Hebrew University faculty asked the institution’s administration to set a separate ranking for them in order to “fight for the University’s independence pertaining to its academic employees’ wages” (“University Faculty Joined” 1956).
+Hebrew University faculty asked the institution’s administration to set a separate wage ranking for them in order to “fight for the University’s independence pertaining to its academic employees’ wages” (“University Faculty Joined” 1956).
 The national engineers’ assembly decided to declare a strike, contrary to the position of the Engineers’ Association, which was affiliated with the Histadrut (“The National Engineers Assembly” 1956).

-The IMA, the strike’s leading institution and strongest union, announced via the mainstream newspapers that, over the past year, the government had breached an explicit agreement and revoked its 1955 decision to implement the Guri Committee’s recommendations to Sharett’s provisional government, a decision that former and newly re-elected Prime Minister Ben-Gurion approved again on January 9 1956.
+The IMA, the strike’s leading institution and strongest union, announced via the mainstream newspapers that, over the past year, the government had breached an explicit agreement and revoked its 1955 decision to implement the Guri Committee’s recommendations to Sharett’s provisional government.
 According to them, the original commitment was made following comprehensive discussions that took security and economic circumstances into consideration.
 The government had agreed, despite these circumstances, to raise workers’ wages by a net of approximately IL 50 million IL, with physicians’ new wages totaling roughly IL 3 million.
 They claimed the government’s new proposal would “decrease wages that have already been approved and implemented” – and, as aforementioned, the approved wage increase was already far from satisfactory compared to their original demands (“Why the Physicians Strike” 1956).

 Mapai stood virtually alone in opposition to the white-collar workers and senior executives’ demands for wage-gaps.
 Its closest coalition ally, the Progressive Party, showed unwavering support for the strikers and threatened to withdraw from the coalition if their demands were not met.
 According to Gershom Shocken, choosing not to set wage-gaps between white-collar and non-academic public sector workers would greatly jeopardize the quality of executives in the technical and scientific domains, and that of the national services as well.
 This approach eventually drove Party Chairman Rosen to resign from the government (“Pinchas Rosen Resigned” 1956).